From Blog to Agent Tools: How One Knowledge Base Powers Both Humans and AI

 The stack is simple because it has to be.
 One VPS, one blog, one MCP server.
 No cloud lock-in, no vendor sprawl.

-The blog runs on Astro v4.8.4, static build, hosted on an anonymous VPS (Hetzner AX10, Ubuntu 24.04 LTS).
-It’s the source of truth for both humans and tools.
-Every article passes an EEAT quality gate before publish:
+The blog runs on Astro v5, static build, hosted on a no-KYC privacy VPS at FlokiNET ↗ (Debian 13, Caddy reverse proxy with Let’s Encrypt).
+It is the source of truth for both humans and tools.
+Every article passes a quality gate (style-specific minimum score) before publish:

 The Tools That Agents Actually Need